Slakstins/ThirdPartyChess/README.md

 Developing the Project
 ----------------------

 The base project that we started with was not perfect, but that made things much more interesting than if it had been.
-We attempted to add en passante and castling to the chess logic, but the program was hard coded to only be capable of moving/removing a single piece graphically per turn, so there are some issues with one piece's graphics persisting until the space is refreshed in some way.
+We attempted to add en passant and castling to the chess logic, but the program was hard coded to only be capable of moving/removing a single piece graphically per turn, so there are some issues with one piece's graphics persisting until the space is refreshed in some way.

 Who did what?
 ----------------------
 Seth Lakstins set up the socket connections, timeouts, gui updates, and in game timer display.

-Joey Hegg added in chess logic for en passante and castling
+Joey Hegg added in chess logic for en passant and castling